Melting: First order phase transition

 From a thermodynamics point of view, at the melting point the change in Gibbs free energy ∆G of the substances is zero, but there are non-zero changes in the enthalpy (H) and the entropy (S), known respectively as the enthalpy of fusion (or latent heat of fusion) and the entropy of fusion.
 Melting is therefore classified as a first-order phase transition.
 Melting occurs when the Gibbs free energy of the liquid becomes lower than the solid for that material.
 The temperature at which this occurs is dependent on the ambient pressure.

 Low-temperature helium is the only known exception to the general rule.
 Helium-3 has a negative enthalpy of fusion at temperatures below 0.3 K. Helium-4 also has a very slightly negative enthalpy of fusion below 0.8 K. This means that, at appropriate constant pressures, heat must be removed from these substances in order to melt them.

 Criteria

 Among the theoretical criteria for melting, the Lindemann and Born criteria are those most frequently used as a basis to analyse the melting conditions.

 The Lindemann criterion states that melting occurs because of "vibrational instability", e.g. crystals melt; when the average amplitude of thermal vibrations of atoms is relatively high compared with interatomic distances, e.g. <δu^{2}>^{1/2} > δ_{L}R_{s}, where δu is the atomic displacement, the Lindemann parameter δ_{L} ≈ 0.20...0.25 and R_{s} is one-half of the inter-atomic distance.
 The "Lindemann melting criterion" is supported by experimental data both for crystalline materials and for glass-liquid transitions in amorphous materials.

 The Born criterion is based on a rigidity catastrophe caused by the vanishing elastic shear modulus, i.e. when the crystal no longer has sufficient rigidity to mechanically withstand the load, it becomes liquid.

+Another melting criterion is based on configuron percolation theory (CPT) and accounts for their mobility in materials.
+In crystals, configurons which are quasiparticles in form of broken chemical bonds, are delocalized and propagate freely through the periodic lattice, enabling collective condensation and emergence of latent heat for the phase change at the melting point T_{m}.
+In contrast to that structural disorder of glasses induces Anderson localization of configurons, suppressing condensation and producing a continuous, second-order-like glass transition at T_{g}.
+Both transitions from solid to melt phases arise from configuron percolation, but their order is determined by configuron mobility.